simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 {{<figure2 src="/images/aws_architecture.drawio.svg" class="mastodon-aws-architecture" caption="AWS Architecture for Mastodon" >}}

-The general idea was to make the architecture as simple as possible.
+The general idea was to make the architecture as "simple" as possible.
-Therefore we will use the default VPC, which is public by default, and the default subnets provided by AWS.
-To secure the services within the VPC we will use security groups for the different services.
+Which means we will use the default VPC, which is public by default, and the default subnets provided by AWS.
+For a more critical application I would for example put the database, the ECS service and other components in a private subnet as recommended by AWS.
+Without a private subnet we can secure the services by using security groups, which we will do.

 As we can see from the architecture diagram, we will use the following AWS services: